 Great North Run

-We have four places for the Great North Run which normally need purchasing before the end of June.
-As we face an uncertain future we will not actively promote these places until we know more.
+We have two places left for the Great North Run which normally need purchasing before the end of June.
+This event has been postponed until September 2021.

 Thank you for your continued and much valued support.
 If you require advice about the events you are organising, your own fundraising activity or events you are participating in, please contact our Fundraising Team via email email@example.com or call 0300 030 9333 and we will be pleased to offer support as best we can.